Speech-Lab-IITM/data2vec-aqc/README.md

 # [data2vec-aqc](https://arxiv.org/abs/2211.01246)

 Paper Title: data2vec-aqc: Search for the right Teaching Assistant in the Teacher-Student training setup.
-Submitted to ICASSP 2023 ([arxiv link](https://arxiv.org/abs/2211.01246)).
+At ICASSP 2023 ([arxiv link](https://arxiv.org/abs/2211.01246)).

 data2vec-aqc is a Self-Supervised Learning (SSL) algorithm for speech representation learning from unlabeled speech data.
 Our goal is to improve SSL for speech in domains where both unlabeled and labeled data are limited.
 Building on the recently introduced data2vec, we introduce additional modules to the data2vec framework that leverage the benefit of data augmentations, quantized representations, and clustering.
 The interaction between these modules helps solve the cross-contrastive loss as an additional self-supervised objective.